itsnamgyu/cache-man/README.md

 ## Limitations

-Since the caching occurs in dynamic memory managed by the JVM and the system, we are effectivly adding uneeded overhead.
+Since the caching occurs in dynamic memory managed by the JVM and the system, we are effectively adding uneeded overhead.